Skip to main content

 This preserve has a special connection not only to the ocean, but to the 3,000 years of indigenous history deeply rooted into this land.

 OCCF, through the Warne Fund for Endangered Species, is proud to have contributed $135,000 in grants to support the Trust for Public Land, enabling them to devote essential staff resources to acquiring this stunning preserve.
-The Coastal Corridor Alliance and the Rivers and Mountains Conservancy will maintain the preserve, ensuring its beauty and accessibility for generations to come!
+The Coastal Corridor Alliance and the Mountains Recreation and Conservation Authority will maintain the preserve, ensuring its beauty and accessibility for generations to come!

 READ THE FULL ARTICLE